Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 They're also being murdered if they criticize Putin.

-Well, yeah, well, yeah, and all we could do was talk about the interview, this liberal who's talking about how bad it is that everybody's not sharing in this in the meantime, the economy is just roaring.
+Well, yeah, and all they could do was talk about the interview, this liberal who's talking about how bad it is that everybody's not sharing in this.

 I was just dumbfounded to sit there and listen to them describe.

-You have to understand, going back 50 years, drive-bys, liberal democrats, liberals, period, have always admired the Soviet Union, particularly when it was a communist nation.
+You have to understand, going back 50 years, drive-bys, liberal Democrats, liberals, period, have always admired the Soviet Union, particularly when it was a communist nation.

 They really loved it then.